Three Kings Day is big in these Latino households, despite Santa's pull

 The Morning Rundown

-Villa said her grandson, 10, jokes that whatever present he doesn't get on Christmas he keeps his fingers crossed that he'll get on Three Kings Day.
-Villa cooks pastelillos, or Puerto Rican turnovers, for her grandson's class at school and brings them in the morning of Jan.
-6th so that his classmates can celebrate the holiday and learn about it.
+Vila said her grandson, 10, jokes that whatever present he doesn't get on Christmas, he keeps his fingers crossed that he'll get on Three Kings Day.
+Vila cooks pastelillos, or Puerto Rican turnovers, for her grandson's class at school and brings them Jan.
+6 so that his classmates can celebrate the holiday and learn about it.

 Grass for the camels and other traditions

-Part of the fun tradition of Three Kings Day involve what children do the night before Jan.
-6th to make sure they get gifts from the Three Wise Men.
+Part of the fun tradition of Three Kings Day involves what children do the night before Jan.
+6 to make sure they get gifts from the Three Wise Men.

 After Vidal emigrated from Mexico to Texas when she was a little girl, her parents reinforced the Three Kings Day tradition by explaining to her and her sisters that, "while Santa Claus was a good man who delivered toys to children in need, their family would always celebrate the Three Wise Men."